sciserver/opensciserver/docs/fileservice/fileservice.rst

 2)  ``DataVolumes``:

-    These ``topVolumes`` in general contain big science data sets that SciServer admins make available to the public or a specific group of users.
+    These ``topVolumes`` in general contain trusted, curated, and potentially large-scale science datasets that SciServer admins make available to the public or a specific group of users, typically in read-only mode.
 The path of those in the file system is ``/home/idies/workspace/<DataVolumeName>``.

 3)  ``ServiceVolumes``: